Metagenomics: Bioinformatics

 Schematic representation of the main steps necessary for the analysis of whole metagenome shotgun sequencing-derived data.
 The software related to each step is shown in italics.

 The data generated by metagenomics experiments are both enormous and inherently noisy, containing fragmented data representing as many as 10,000 species.
 The sequencing of the cow rumen metagenome generated 279 gigabases, or 279 billion base pairs of nucleotide sequence data, while the human gut microbiome gene catalog identified 3.3 million genes assembled from 567.7 gigabases of sequence data.
 Collecting, curating, and extracting useful biological information from datasets of this size represent significant computational challenges for researchers.

 Sequence pre-filtering

 The first step of metagenomic data analysis requires the execution of certain pre-filtering steps, including the removal of redundant, low-quality sequences and sequences of probable eukaryotic origin (especially in metagenomes of human origin).
 The methods available for the removal of contaminating eukaryotic genomic DNA sequences include Eu-Detect and DeConseq.
+Metagenomic samples can also be affected by cross-sample contamination (or well-to-well leakage), in which microbial content is inadvertently exchanged between samples processed concurrently.
+Solutions include negative controls or control-free detection tools such as CroCoDeEL.